chandravamshi/leet_code/README.md

 2. Time and Space Complexity:
     - The time complexity for most stack operations (push, pop, peek) is O(1).
     - The space complexity for a stack depends on the number of elements stored, so it's O(n), where n is the number of elements in the stack.

+   - **Time Complexity of Stack Operations:**

+        1. **Push Operation**:
+           - Time Complexity: O(1)
+           - Explanation: Adding an element to the top of the stack takes constant time, regardless of the size of the stack.
+This is because stacks are typically implemented using arrays or linked lists, where appending an element to the end (or top) has a constant time complexity.
+           - Example:
+             ```python
+             stack = []
+             stack.append(1)  # Push operation
+             ```

+        2. **Pop Operation**:
+           - Time Complexity: O(1)
+           - Explanation: Removing the top element from the stack also takes constant time.
+Whether using arrays or linked lists, removing the last element (or top element) can be done in constant time.
+           - Example:
+             ```python
+             stack = [1, 2, 3]
+             popped_element = stack.pop()  # Pop operation
+             ```

+        3. **Peek (or Top) Operation**:
+           - Time Complexity: O(1)
+           - Explanation: Viewing the top element of the stack without removing it is also a constant-time operation.
+It involves accessing the last element of the array or linked list, which can be done in constant time.
+           - Example:
+             ```python
+             stack = [1, 2, 3]
+             top_element = stack[-1]  # Peek operation
+             ```

+   - **Space Complexity of Stacks:**

+        - Space Complexity: O(n)
+        - Explanation: The space complexity of a stack depends on the number of elements stored in the stack.
+Whether using arrays or linked lists, the space required to store 'n' elements grows linearly with the number of elements in the stack.
+        - Example:
+          ```python
+          stack = []
+          for i in range(1, n+1):
+              stack.append(i)  # Pushing 'n' elements onto the stack
+          ```

+    **Summary:**

+    - Stack operations such as push, pop, and peek have a time complexity of O(1) because they operate on the topmost element of the stack, which can be accessed in constant time.
+    - The space complexity of a stack is O(n) because it grows linearly with the number of elements stored in the stack.
+Each element in the stack consumes a constant amount of space, resulting in a linear space complexity.
+    - These time and space complexities make stacks efficient for implementing various algorithms and data structures, such as expression evaluation, backtracking, and function call stacks.

 **Advanced Level:**